intel-analytics/ipex-llm-tutorial/ch_7_Finetune/7_1_Finetune_Llama2-7B.md

 The paradox of time and eternity is that, on the one hand, we experience time as linear and progressive, and on the other hand, we experience time as cyclical.
 And the
 ```

 We can see the result shares the same style and context with the samples contained in the fine-tuned Dataset.
-And note that we only trained the Model for some epochs in a few minutes based on the optimization of BigDL-LLM.
+And note that we only trained the Model for some epochs in a few minutes based on the optimization of IPEX-LLM.

 Here are more results with same prompts input for pretrained and fine-tuned models: